 following plan categories.
 Before you compare wireless plans,

-Click on the link for each type to explore more details.
+You can click on the link for each type to explore more

 - This is for people with only occasional usage, or

 but short calls.
 This category typically provides the maximum